Resource Management Act 1991

 About the Act

-As well as managing air, soil, fresh water and coastal marine areas, the RMA regulates land use and the provision of infrastructure which are integral components of New Zealand’s planning system.
+As well as managing air, soil, fresh water and coastal marine areas, the RMA regulates land use and the provision of infrastructure, which are integral components of Aotearoa New Zealand’s resource management system.

 Why it was created